zzhu33/scSplitter/README.md

 ```
 $home/<name> python3 FASTR.py --ig True --cc 1000 --sc 100000 --n hgmm_100_S1_L001_I1_001.fastq --i /home/FASTR_testing/fastqs --r /home/FASTR_testing/test_run_pooled
 ```
+The new outputs consists of 109 cells.
 Running FASTR with `--ig True` assumes that all reads are from the same sample and ignores any sample index.
 The summary log indicates that 88.52% of aligned reads were selected.
 This means that reads with the same cell and UMI barcodes but diferrent sample indeces aligned to the same positions.
 In this case, it appears safe to pool reads from different sample indeces.
 Conversely, if ~20% of aligned reads were selected, then it would be counterproductive to pool the reads.

+It may seem odd that only 61.51% of reads are aligned to the reference.
+However, this sample data is a mix of mouse and human cells, and this tutorial only aligned to a human reference genome.
+FASTR currently only aligns to one genome for each run.
+FASTR still identified ~100 cells instead of ~50 due to substantial similarities between the mouse and human genomes, although fewer reads are expected in cells of mouse origin.